osirrc/osirrc2019/index.md

 Papers must report work that is not previously published, not accepted for publication elsewhere, and not currently under review elsewhere.

-Submissions will be subject to double-blind reviewing and should not contain any author identification.

 Papers should be submitted electronically conference submission system at: [https://easychair.org/conferences/?conf=osirrc2019](https://easychair.org/conferences/?conf=osirrc2019)

 ## Important Dates